-On our pay-what-you-wish Jack the Ripper Tour you will visit crime scenes, learn about the women who were brutally and tragically killed.
+On our pay-what-you-wish Jack the Ripper Tour you will visit crime scenes, and learn about the women who were brutally and tragically killed.

 You will also hear descriptions of the acts committed by the culprit, and walk in the footsteps of the world’s most famous serial killer.